benc-uk/bicep-iac/templates/container-apps/readme.md

 - Placing Container Apps into a VNet to access other resources privately
 - Creating a VNET & subnets for use with Container Apps
-- Combining with Container Instances, also deployed into the VNert
+- Deploying Container Apps on both TCP and HTTPs

 ### Quick Deploy